Deadline for entries:

-- Age: The operative date for reckoning the age of the performer is the last day of February preceding the Festival, i.e. 28th February 2018.
+- Age: The operative date for reckoning the age of the performer is the first day of the Festival, i.e. Monday 5th June 2023.

-- offering any one instrument, a performer can only enter a maximum of two classes, which must be in adjacent age groups or grade levels.
+- allowing any one instrument, a performer can only enter a maximum of two classes, which must be in adjacent age groups or grade levels.

-- offering more than one instrument, a performer can enter on all available instruments in that class.
+- allowing more than one instrument, a performer can enter on all available instruments in that class.

 - Applicants: All entries must be submitted by an adult (i.e. someone over the age of 16) whether performer, teacher, parent or guardian.
 This is the “Applicant”.
 Each Applicant should give one contact only for all correspondence, and this must include a telephone number and a current email address.
 Please make sure you enable your email to receive messages from email@example.com.
 Ballot slips will be sent to that email address.
 (Be aware that many work place mail boxes do not accept mail from the Festival.)

-- Performance times: Ballot slips with class dates, times and venues will be issued in early May.
+- Performance times: Ballot slips with class dates, times and venues will be issued mid-May.
 Applicants are asked to check them carefully and advise the Secretary promptly of any mistakes.

 Own choice classes

-For 2018 there are a number of changes to own choice options and requirements: please read the syllabus carefully to check what information and paperwork is required at time of entry, and what should be provided by 20th May for the adjudicator and/or accompanist.
-Unfortunately, entries which are not complete cannot be processed without all the necessary titles/copies.
+Please read the syllabus carefully to check what information and paperwork is required at time of entry, and what should be provided by 20th May for the adjudicator and/or accompanist.
+Unfortunately, entries which are not complete cannot be processed without all the necessary details including titles/copies.

-Full particulars of each Own Choice must be given the entry, unless otherwise stated in the syllabus.
-Exceptions include solo classes up to Grade 4 or primary age.
+Full particulars of each Own Choice marked with an “X” must be given with the entry, unless otherwise stated in the syllabus.
+Exceptions include solo classes up to Grade 4 and classes for primary age.
 The details required are:

 - Title of the work

-- Where applicable a note of movements, chapter, or other boundaries of an extract
+- Where applicable, a note of movements, chapter, page, or any boundaries of an extract

 - Duration of programme